 - (b) Any person who violates paragraph (a) of this subsection shall: - 1.
-For a first offense, be guilty of a Class B misdemeanor; and - 2.
+For a first offense, be quilty of a Class B misdemeanor; and - 2.
 For a second or subsequent offense, be guilty of a Class A misdemeanor. - (3) (a) No person shall start a motor vehicle or motorcycle equipped with an ignition interlock device for the purpose of providing an operable motor vehicle or motorcycle to a person subject to the prohibition established in KRS 189A.340. - (b) Any person who violates paragraph (a) of this subsection shall: - 1.
 For a first offense, be guilty of a Class B misdemeanor; and - 2.
 For a second or subsequent offense, be guilty of a Class A misdemeanor. - (4) (a) No person shall: - 1.
-Knowingly install a defective ignition interlock device on a motor vehicle or motorcycle; - Tamper with an installed ignition interlock device with the intent of rendering it defective; or - 3.
+Knowingly install a defective ignition interlock device on a motor vehicle or motorcycle; - Tamper with an installed ignition interlock device with the intent of rendering it defective; - 3.
 Alter, conceal, hide, or attempt to alter, conceal, or hide, the person's identity from the ignition interlock device's camera while providing a breath sample. - (b) Any person who violates paragraph (a) of this subsection shall: - 1.
 For a first offense, be guilty of a Class B misdemeanor; and - 2.
-For a second or subsequent offense, be guilty of a Class A misdemeanor and be prohibited from installing ignition interlock devices or directing others in the installation of ignition interlock devices. - (5) (a) No person shall: direct another person to install a defective ignition interlock device on a motor vehicle or motorcycle when the person giving the direction knows that the ignition interlock device is defective.
+For a second or subsequent offense, be guilty of a Class A misdemeanor and be